webgme/webgme/config/README.md

  - Options for [MongoClient.connect](https://mongodb.github.io/node-mongodb-native/api-generated/mongoclient.html#connect)

 ##### plugin
+- `config.plugin.allowBrowserExecution = true`
+ - If true will enable execution of plugins on the server.
 - `config.plugin.allowServerExecution = false`
  - If true will enable execution of plugins on the server.
 - `config.plugin.basePaths = ['./src/plugin/coreplugins']`